What have I been up to: My story of alternate learning and living

 It was one of my childhood dreams to live with my school friends in the Himalayas(I love hills, its people, the adventure and inspiration it brings, and relatively laid back life).
 At this point, my school friends were graduating from their colleges and like any other recent graduates they didn’t have any technical skills.
 4 of them came to Bangalore, we saw it as an opportunity to help each other up-skill and potentially start doing services work together.

 A couple of months later, we decided to move to Rakkar, Dharamshala as it was in hills and had a tiny tech community.
 There were two main reasons why we made the move apart from the love for hills and the will to stay in nature.

 One of the main tenets of starting things up that I learned from Freeman.
 Bangalore’s rent etc. is almost 2.5x as compared to Dharamshala.
 It gave us a longer runway even if we were not very economically productive.
 Thankfully, we had saved up some money.

 2. City stagnation

-I feel that there are two main things that city offers- access to better infrastructure, services and access to people, a broader community.
+I feel that there are two main things that the city offers- access to better infrastructure, services, and access to people, a broader community.
 I have been a minimalist, of the kind that doesn’t need a food delivery service.
-All that fancy infrastructure/services doesn’t really appeal to me especially when it comes with other items of baggage like the crowd, traffic, bad air quality etc. For e.g., simple things like just getting access to a playground for an hour requires booking a space 5kms away from your stay.
-Think of all the services you need for it to happen, a playground booking app, a taxi hailing app; 40 minutes of commute and some money!
-I realised we have complicated our lives in cities and need more and more services to solve them, something that can be fixed by just moving to a place with lesser baggage.
+All that fancy infrastructure/services doesn’t really appeal to me especially when it comes with other items of baggage like the crowd, traffic, bad air quality, etc. For e.g., simple things like just getting access to a playground for an hour requires booking a space 5kms away from your stay.
+Think of all the services you need for it to happen, a playground booking app, a taxi-hailing app; 40 minutes of commute and some money!
+I realized we have complicated our lives in cities and need more and more services to solve them, something that can be fixed by just moving to a place with lesser baggage.

 After all of it, I believe what I really enjoy is spearheading these learning communities.
 I really like to see people grow and build things.